 40 hours – On-site or Virtual with live certified trainer

-The ITIL Operational Support and Analysis (OSA) qualification is part of the Intermediate Capability Modules, and provides detailed guidance for getting the highest value to the business/customer from IT service.
-It covers processes mainly from the Service Operation stage of the ITIL service life cycle.
+The ITIL Release, Control and Validation (RCV) qualification is part of the Intermediate Capability Modules, and provides detailed guidance for managing IT service transitions in a controlled way, in order to prevent negative impacts on the business.
+It covers processes mainly from the Service Transition stage of the ITIL service life cycle.